Predator: Badlands: Box office

-As of 18 November 2025, Predator: Badlands has grossed $68 million in the United States and Canada, and $70 million in other territories, for a worldwide total of $139 million.
+Predator: Badlands grossed $91.1 million in the United States and Canada, and $93.5 million in other territories, for a worldwide total of $184.6 million.

-In the United States and Canada, Predator: Badlands was released alongside Die My Love, Nuremberg, Christy and Sarah's Oil, and was initially projected to gross $25-$30 million in its opening weekend.
-The film made $15.6 million on its first day(including $4.8 million from Wednesday and Thursday box office previews), rising estimates to $36-$38 million, a record for the Predator franchise.
+In the United States and Canada, Predator: Badlands was released alongside Christy, Die My Love, Nuremberg and Sarah's Oil, and was initially projected to gross $25–30 million in its opening weekend.
+The film made $15.6 million on its first day (including $4.8 million from Wednesday and Thursday box office previews), rising estimates to $36–38 million, a record for the Predator franchise.
 It would end up debuting to $40 million at the domestic box office in its opening weekend, overtaking the previous franchise record held by Alien vs. Predator, which made $38 million in 2004.
 The film collected an additional $40 million from international markets, for a worldwide total debut of $80 million.